-Michael P. Murphy Run/Walk Around The Lake is a 4-mile run around Lake Ronkonkoma in honor of the late Lt.
+Michael P. Murphy Run/Walk Around The Lake is a 4-mile race around Lake Ronkonkoma in honor of the late Lt.
 Michael P. Murphy and the brave men who fought and died during Operation Red Wings.
 Lt.
 Murphy led a four-man Navy SEAL reconnaissance unit and fought valiantly to save the lives of his fellow soldiers, ultimately sacrificing his.

 It all began over 30 years ago as a fundraiser for the Rotary Club of the Ronkonkomas where money was raised for local charities in Long Island.
 20 years later, the Rotary Club joined forces with The Michael Murphy Foundation and turned the fundraiser into a race around Lake Ronkonkoma, the very location where Lt.
 Murphy worked as a lifeguard during his youth and trained for the Navy SEALS.